 Emergency Fund: Aim to save at least three to six months’ worth of living expenses in a separate savings account.
 This money can help you cover essential bills and expenses during financial emergencies.

 Budgeting and Financial Planning: Create and stick to a budget that accounts for both essential and non-essential expenses.
 Consider working with a financial advisor to develop a financial plan tailored to your goals.
 Want to give it a go yourself?
-Make sure to read through our blog post, “Budgeting 101: How to Build Your First Budget”, first for what you need to know to get started!
+Make sure to read through our guide for how to budget first for what you need to know to get started!

 Insurance: Review your insurance policies, including homeowners, renters, and health insurance.
-Make sure you have adequate coverage to protect yourself and your assets in case of unexpected events.
+Make sure you have enough coverage to protect yourself and your assets in case of unexpected events.
 Make sure to check out our blogs, “Finding the Best Car Insurance Rate”, and “Is Life Insurance Worth it?” when making these decisions.

 Debt Management: Minimize high-interest debts and explore debt consolidation or refinancing options if needed.